W414 – International Business Environment & Communication

 kerstin-kathy.meyer-ross(at)htw-dresden.de

-Lecturer in: "International Business Communication (engl.)" ,"International Business Environment (engl.)"
+in units "International Business Communication (engl.)", "International Business Environment (engl.)"

 Prof. Dr. Gerard Lewis